aptos-foundation/AIPs/aips/aip-16.md

 requires (*optional):
 ---

-# AIP TBD - New cryptography natives for hashing and MultiEd25519 PK validation
+# AIP 16 - New cryptography natives for hashing and MultiEd25519 PK validation

 ## Summary